iforgotmysocks/CaravanAdventures/Wiki/7 Story.md

 # Story line

-*You have been fighting off various dangers on this Rimworld, be it fauna or flora, be it raiders or rogue mechaniods, yet the biggest danger still lies out there dormant.
+*You have been fighting off various dangers on this Rimworld, be it fauna or flora, be it raiders or rogue mechanoids, yet the biggest danger still lies out there dormant.
 And waiting.*

 *And there suddenly, between day to day mental breaks and the usual insanity, a larger than usual caravan approaches.
-The fact that they seemed armed to their teeth and equipped with frighteningly effective gear, renders the picture of the young woman waving at you with a slight smile on her face rather bizarre...*
+The fact that they seemed armed to their teeth and equipped with frighteningly effective gear, renders the picture of the young woman waving at you with a bright smile on her face rather bizarre...*

 ## Royalty dependency